Find Your Perfect School

 - Under the Surface: Mental Health Magazine

 The Deaf Awareness Club hosts weekly ASL social gatherings for members.
-They practice signing and volunteer at community events throughout Boston to build relationships.
+They practice signing up and volunteering at community events throughout Boston to build relationships.

 Students can use Surface magazine to share their mental health stories.
 They can advocate for mental health and raise awareness among the Harvard community and beyond.